-Plan Review and Public Comment
+D. Plan Review and Public Comment

-Pursuant to Commissioner's Regulation 155.17 (e)(3), the New Paltz Central School District safety plan is made available for public comment.
-The District-Wide plan will be adopted by the School Board after one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
+Pursuant to Commissioner's Regulation, Section 155.17 (e)(3), this plan will be made available for public comment at least 30 days prior to its adoption.
+The School Board shall adopt the District-wide School Safety Plan only after one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
+The plan shall be formally adopted by the Board of Education.